ReactFinland/site/pages/blog/2020-04-22-rf-2020-online-workshops.md

 ---
 title: "React Finland 2020 - Online Workshops and Mini-Conference"
-date: 2020-04-21
+date: 2020-04-22
-keywords: ["react-finland"]
+keywords: ["react-finland", "workshops", "mini-conference"]
 ---

 As mentioned in the previous post, [we've postponed the physical portion of React Finland 2020 to the next year](/blog/rf-2020-postponed/).
 That said, we'll run most of the workshops online close to the original dates.
 In addition, we'll begin to run a monthly mini-conference session starting from 28th of May.

 ## 2020 - Online Workshops

 Although the easiest move would have been to cancel all the workshops and return money for all of them, we found a compromise with many of the workshop trainers.
 We decided to forfeit our portion of the workshop ticket price (50%) and we'll subtract only the portion going to the ticket platform from the proceedings going to the trainers.

 Doing this is fair given we were unable to hold to our commitment of physical logistics.
 As a bonus, it allows us to offer the workshops in a particularly good price.

 ### Available Workshops

 We've restricted each workshop between 20 and 30 people depending on the amount of trainers.
 In some cases the sessions have been split over two days so it's potentially easier to fit them to your schedule.

 I know scheduling wasn't flawless this time and there are several unfortunate overlaps.
 That said, I hope we can run more workshops over the year as we learn how to do this efficiently.

 In total, we have seven workshops from which to choose: